spyren/Mecrisp-Cube/README.md

 Connect the WB55 Dongle USB to the PC.
 Start the terminal emulator application on the PC.
 Check for the serial communication port (e.g. for Linux `/dev/ttyACM0`).
-With `tio` you can list available devices
+With `tio` you can list available devices, look for 4TH devices
 ```
 $ tio -l
 Device            TID     Uptime [s] Driver           Description